-- 1.12 Each licence application will be considered on its own merits in the context of the four licensing objectives, and unless relevant representations are received from Responsible Authorities or other parties, there is no provision for the Licensing Authority to impose conditions on a licence other than those proposed within an application. - 1.13 The Licensing Authority will primarily focus on the direct impact of the licensable activities on members of the public living, working or engaged in normal activity, regardless of their geographical proximity to the premises. - 1.14 In undertaking its licensing function, the Licensing Authority will have regard to other legislation, including but not exclusively: - Section 17 of the Crime and Disorder Act 1998. - The European Convention on Human Rights, (which is given effect by the Human Rights Act 1998 which places a duty on public authorities to protect the rights of individuals in a variety of circumstances). - The Health and Safety at Work etc. Act 1974 and subsidiary regulations. - Environmental Protection Act 1990. - The Anti-Social Behaviour Act 2003.
+- 1.14 Each licence application will be considered on its own merits in the context of the four licensing objectives, and unless relevant representations are received from Responsible Authorities or other parties, there is no provision for the Licensing Authority to impose conditions on a licence other than those proposed within an application. - 1.15 The Licensing Authority will primarily focus on the direct impact of the licensable activities on members of the public living, working or engaged in normal activity, regardless of their geographical proximity to the premises. - 1.16 In undertaking its licensing function, the Licensing Authority will have regard to other legislation, including but not exclusively: - Section 17 of the Crime and Disorder Act 1998. - The European Convention on Human Rights, (which is given effect by the Human Rights Act 1998 which places a duty on public authorities to protect the rights of individuals in a variety of circumstances). - The Health and Safety at Work etc. Act 1974 and subsidiary regulations. - Environmental Protection Act 1990. - The Anti-Social Behaviour Act 2003.

 - Fire Safety Legislation.

 - Policing and Crime Act 2009.

 - Crime and Security Act 2010.

 - Private Security Industry Act 2001.

-- Race Relations Act 1976 (as amended by the Race Relations (Amendment) Act 2000).
+- Equality Act 2010.

 - The Clean Neighbourhoods and Environment Act 2005.

 - Violent Crime Reduction Act 2006.

-- 1.15 The Licensing Authority is fully committed to promoting equal opportunities and non-discriminatory practice.
-The Licensing Authority will comply, in the exercise of all its functions, with Race Relations legislation which places a legal obligation on public authorities to have due regard for the need to eliminate unlawful discrimination and to promote equality of opportunity and good relations between persons of different racial groups (Race Relations Act, 1976 as amended by the Race Relations (Amendment) Act, 2000).
+- 1.17 The Licensing Authority is fully committed to promoting equal opportunities and non-discriminatory practice.
+The Licensing Authority will comply, in the exercise of all its functions, with race relations legislation which places a legal obligation on public authorities to have due regard for the need to eliminate unlawful discrimination and to promote equality of opportunity and good relations between persons of different racial groups (Equality Act 2020).

-- 1.16 The Licensing Authority is committed to the implementation and application of this Policy in such a manner as to ensure that no applicant or interested party is treated less favourably on the grounds of sex, marital status, race, nationality, ethnic or national origin, colour, disability or age, nor is disadvantaged by the application of a rule, condition or requirement, which has a discriminatory effect which cannot be justified either in licensing terms or as a requirement of law. - 1.17 The Licensing Authority will seek to discharge its responsibilities identified by other Government strategies (and associated policies and guidance), so far as they impact on the objectives of the Licensing Act.
-Some examples of these strategies and associated policies are: - Action Plan for Tackling Alcohol Related Crime, Disorder and Nuisance; - Safer Clubbing. - Local Government Regulation (LGR)/TSI Code of Best Practice on Test Purchasing. - Alcohol Harm Reduction Strategy for England. - Crime and Disorder Reduction Partnerships. - Best Bar None Scheme. - British Beer and Pub Association Partnerships Initiative. - The Council's own Enforcement Policy.

-- Community Safety Strategy.

-- Drugs and Alcohol Strategy.
+- 1.18 The Licensing Authority is committed to the implementation and application of this Policy in such a manner as to ensure that no applicant or interested party is treated less favourably on the grounds of sex, marital status, race, nationality, ethnic or national origin, colour, disability or age, nor is disadvantaged by the application of a rule, condition or requirement, which has a discriminatory effect which cannot be justified either in licensing terms or as a requirement of law. - 1.19 The Licensing Authority will seek to discharge its responsibilities identified by other Government strategies (and associated policies and guidance), so far as they impact on the objectives of the Licensing Act.
+Some examples of these strategies and associated policies are: - Community Alcohol Partnerships. - Code of Practice: Age Restricted Products and Services. - Alcohol Harm Reduction Strategy for England. - Crime and Disorder Reduction Partnerships. - Best Bar None Scheme. - British Beer and Pub Association Partnerships Initiative. - The Council's own Enforcement Policy. - Community Safety Strategy. - Local Drugs and Alcohol Strategy and Action Plan.

 - Local Transport Plan.

-- Purple Flag (ATCM).
+- Purple Flag Scheme (ATCM).

-- Home Office Designated Public Place Order (DPPO) Guidance.
+- Home Office Designated Public Place Order (DPPO)

+Guidance.